Frequently Asked Questions

 Early in the 1970's a cataloging of the content of many textbook series and an extensive collection of the School Mathematics Study Group's (SMSG) series in the libraries

-at the University at Buffalo--SUNY and Ohio State in Columbus, Ohio yielded the 1,000 terms used in k-12math.info.
-The 1,000 terms have not
+at the University at Buffalo--SUNY and Ohio State in Columbus, Ohio yielded the 1 000 terms used in k-12math.info.
+The list of terms have not

-been changed in the last 4 decades.
+been changed in over the last 45 years.
 Which terms are used vary based on the needs of the learning community that

 created the mathematics materials.